BurdaForward/composable-rules/README.md

 ```

 Even though this example was simple and involved fruits, you'll see that you
 can use this library for any sort of logic no matter what it is.
-Next up is
+Next up is a
-real-lift example.
+real-life example.

 ### A real-life example from BurdaForward